IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 The cycle `onPartitionsRevoked` - `onPartitionsAssigned` can happen whenever the client polls for messages.
 The client performs following:

 - update the *assignable partitions* from the meta data of the subscribed topics.
-Partitions may have been added to the topics.
+Partitions may have been added to the topics by an administrator.
 - for the partitions that are *not assigned anymore* to this consumer
     - remove all messages from the message queue, so that they will not be submitted as tuples
     - remove the \[topic, partition\] to offset mappings from the offset manager
 - save the newly assigned partitions for this operator
 - add the new partitions to the offset manager, and get the fetch positions for each assigned partition from the Kafka broker.
 - When the operator is in state SUBSCRIBED or RESET_COMPLETE, i.e. not awaiting a reset of the consistent region, seek all partitions to the offsets in the *seek offset map*.
 The seek position for those partitions, which are not in the map is calculated like an initial offset (what the **startPosition** parameter is).
-- When the operator is in state POLLING_CR_RESET_INITIATED (awaiting a reset) the assigned partitions are not seeked.
+- When the operator is in state CR_RESET_INITIATED (awaiting a reset) the assigned partitions are not seeked.
 This happens during reset later.

 The operator maintains the metric **nPartitionsAssigned** showing the number of currently assigned partitions.

 ## drain processing

-On drain, the operator stops polling for new messages, and, if the region is *not operator driven*, waits until the message queue has been emptied by the process thread.
+On drain, the operator stops polling for new messages, and, if the region is *not operator driven*, drains the entire content of the message queue into a temporary buffer.
 Then, the offsets from the offset manager are committed in one single synchronous server request.
 If this fails, for only one partition, an exception is thrown causing an operator restart with subsequent reset to the last consistent state.

 The operator maintains two metrics, the drain time of last drain, and the maximum drain time, both measured in milliseconds.